 The origin of the word Viking comes from the Old Norse Vikingr, meaning Scandinavian seafarer.
-A ‘Viking’ was a part time farmer-warrior, who travelled to other lands and traded, raided, became sword for hire or conquered lands.
+A ‘Viking’ was a part time farmer-hunter-warrior, who traveled to other lands and traded, raided, became sword for hire or conquered lands.
 In the sagas, the phrase "to go a Viking" was used to describe the people from the north who went on voyages of discovery.
-These farmer-warriors were so successful in their part time profession in the late 8th to late 11th centuries that this period of history became known as the Viking Age.
+These farmer-hunter-warriors were so successful in their part time profession in the late 8th to late 11th centuries that this period of history became known as the Viking Age.

 For hundreds of years before the Viking Age, the people from the lands that would later become Norway, Sweden and Denmark, had been trading around Europe.
 With the introduction of the Viking longship, the people of the North became a force to be reckoned with.
 As daring explorers, Vikings became masters of the stormy seas, and their expeditions took them to countries all over Europe, the Far East, Russia and even North America 500 years before Columbus.